 Plan Status Adopted by Council KPA Alignment Water Master Plan Complete and will be reviewed in the 2015/16 financial February 2012.
 KPA 1 year.
 Sewage Master Plan Complete and will be reviewed in the 2015/16 financial October 2009.
 KPA 1 year Roads and Storm water Management Not completed.
-The municipality plans to develop this Complete 2017 KPA 1 Plan plan during the 2015/16 financial year Spatial Development Framework In process to be reviewed November 2013.
-The SDF will be KPA 1,2,3,4,7 updated / review in the 2016/17 financial year Integrated Transport Plan Completed May 2014 KPA 3 Disaster Management Plan Completed The plan was be reviewed May 2016 KPA 3 Waste Management Strategy In process but not finalised as yet Completed in May 2015 KPA 1 and 3 Human Settlement Plan Complete The HSP was be completed by end May KPA 1 and 4 2016
+The Municipality plans to develop this Complete 2017 KPA 1 Plan plan during the 2015/16 financial year Spatial Development Framework In process to be reviewed November 2013.
+The SDF will be KPA 1,2,3,4,7 updated / review in the 2020/21 - 2022/2023 financial year Integrated Transport Plan Completed May 2014 KPA 3 Disaster Management Plan Completed The plan was be reviewed May 2019 KPA 3 Waste Management Strategy In process but not finalised as yet Completed in May 2015 KPA 1 and 3 Human Settlement Plan Complete The HSP was be completed by end May KPA 1 and 4 2016

-Bulk Infrastructure Master Plan: Sanitation Complete February 2012 KPA 1 Local Economic Development Strategy In process to be complete May 2013 KPA 4 Air quality management Plan Completed.
-A draft air quality management was developed with assistance of Provincial Government and adopted 2013/14 financial year.
-The document will be reviewed in the 2018/19 financial period May 2014 KPA 3 Integrated Water Management Strategy for Ladismith (Storage, boreholes, water rights, runoff) In process and plan to be completed in the 2018/19 financial year.
-Will be developed in the 2016/17 financial year KPA 1 Integrated Municipal Infrastructure Plan Not developed as yet - plan to commence with the process in 2016/17 Not developed as yet - plan to commence with the process in 2018/19 KPA 1 Electricity Master Plan Completed January 2017 KPA 1 and 2 Water Services Development Plan Completed - KPA 1 and 2 Water Revenue Management Plan needs to be developed This will form part of the revenue enhancement plan KPA 7 Water Safety Plan Plan needs to be developed This will form part of the revenue enhancement plan KPA 1,2,3 Alien invasive Management Plan Plan needs to be developed - KPA 1,2,3
+Bulk Infrastructure Master Plan: Complete February 2012 KPA 1 Sanitation Local Economic Development In process to be complete May 2013 KPA 4 Strategy Air quality management Plan Completed.
+A draft air quality management was May 2019 KPA 3 developed with assistance of Provincial Government and adopted 2013/14 financial year.
+The document will be reviewed in the 2018/19 financial period Integrated Water Management In process and plan to be completed in the 2018/19 Will be developed in the 2020/2021 KPA 1 Strategy for Ladismith (Storage, financial year. financial year boreholes, water rights, runoff) Integrated Municipal Infrastructure Not developed as yet - plan to commence with the Will be developed in the 2020/2021 KPA 1 Plan process in 2016/17 financial year Electricity Master Plan Completed January 2017 KPA 1 and 2 Water Services Development Plan Completed - KPA 1 and 2 Water Revenue Management Plan needs to be developed This will form part of the revenue KPA 7 enhancement plan Water Safety Plan Plan needs to be developed This will form part of the revenue KPA 1,2,3 enhancement plan Alien invasive Management Plan Plan needs to be developed - KPA 1,2,3 Integrated Waste Management Plan Complete October 2019 KPA 1,2,3

-TABLE 28: STATUS QUO MASTER PLANS, OPERATIONAL, MAINTENANCE AND OTHER PLANS
+TABLE 60: STATUS QUO MASTER PLANS, OPERATIONAL, MAINTENANCE AND OTHER PLANS